[Author’s note: Its graduation week here in Madison, WI. This post is for all of the thousands of students getting their diplomas. Congrats!]

 Now let’s translate into prose.

 Today is January 1st 2020.
-I am 27 years old and I live in Miami in a sweet one bedroom + loft apartment in the design district.
+I am 27 years old and I live in Miami in a sweet one bedroom in the design district.
 Every morning I enjoy waking up early and running along the water.
-I am currently dating an awesome woman.
-She is tall, athletic and very energetic.
+I am currently dating an awesome person.
 We connect on a number of levels.
-Whether we are clubbing, discussing current events, or hosting a dinner party for our friends we always find ways to enjoy each other’s company.
+Whether we are clubbing, discussing current events, or hosting a dinner party for our friends we find ways to enjoy each other’s company.

 I am a successful web designer who works with clients around the world and the US.
 I do all of my work remotely from the comfort of my home office.
 I love having the freedom to work when I want.
 I have a stable roster of clients who supply me with rewarding work.
 Last year I made over $100K.